snicoll/scratches/spring-boot-starter-hornetq/README.md

 The starter can be used with the following modes, defined by the `spring.hornetq.mode`
 property:

-1. `native` creates a Netty connection to the HornetQ broker available at `localhost` on the default port (i.e. `5445`)
+1. `netty` creates a Netty connection to the HornetQ broker available at `localhost` on the default port (i.e. `5445`)
 2. `embedded` creates an embedded HornetQ broker

-## Native mode
+## Netty mode

-The native mode is the default and is used to connect to a HornetQ broker available on the local machine with the default settings.
+The netty mode is the default and is used to connect to a HornetQ broker available on the local machine with the default settings.
 It is possible to customize the location easily by specifying the `spring.hornetq.host` and `spring.hornetq.port` properties.

 ## Embedded mode

-The embedded mode uses a non persistent disk store by default and is mostly useful for testing purposes.
+The embedded mode uses a non persistent disk store by default.
 HornetQ does not allow to create a destination _on-the-fly_, i.e. create the destination the first time it is requested.

 It is possible however to create the necessary destinations on startup as follows: